dinoue/mythtv/README.rst

 About
 -----

-This is Japanese ISDB extension variant for MythTV (31).
+This is Japanese ISDB extension variant fork of MythTV (31).

 This still includes codes written by anonymous a.k.a 名無しさん a lot.
-So, `this still be unofficial`.
+So, this still be unofficial.

-This is `only for` Japanese variant of ISDB, not for another countries.
+This is only for Japanese variant of ISDB, not for another countries.

- - Some Japanese letters are hardcoded within libraries (mostly for EIT).
+Some Japanese letters are hardcoded within libraries (mostly for EIT).

 Status
 -----